 - Use debt management to favorably change the “composition or cost of debt”

-Reaping these potential benefits from consumer credit counseling starts with choosing the right counselor.
+Reaping these potential benefits from consumer credit counseling starts with choosing the right person.

-Here are some tips on how to go about evaluating a consumer credit counselor.
+Here are some tips on how to go about evaluating a credit advisor.

 Know Your Debts & Needs